bteeuwen/browser-guardian-kids/README.md

 - `*.youtube.com` - blocks all YouTube subdomains
 - `m.facebook.com` - blocks only mobile Facebook

+**Tips:**
+- One domain per line in the array
+- Don't forget the comma at the end of each line (except the last item)
+- Changes apply to both Chrome and Firefox after reloading
+- The settings page will automatically show the updated list

 **Why hardcoded?**
 - Single source of truth - edit once, reload in both browsers
 - Always in sync between Chrome and Firefox